daniel-isidro/heroku_hot_n_pop/README.md

 Heroku will create a free subdomain for your web app, like http://webapp.herokuapp.com, but you can also specify a custom domain in the Heroku Dashboard.

 That's it!
-You can play with a live demo of the Hot'n'Pop Song Machine web app [here](https://hot-n-pop-song-machine.herokuapp.com).
+Remember you can play with a live demo of the **Hot'n'Pop Song Machine** web app [here](https://hot-n-pop-song-machine.herokuapp.com).